 In addition, if you linked to our website from a third party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that third party site and recommend that you check the policy of that third party.

 Transferring your information outside of Europe

-As part of the services offered to you the information which you provide to us may be transferred to countries outside the European Union ("EU").
-By way of example, this may happen if any of our servers are from time to time located in a country outside of the EU.
+Your data it is protected by the UK Data Protection Act 2018 and by the EU General Data Protection Regulations (GDPR).
+As part of the services offered to you the information which you provide to us may be transferred to countries outside the European Economic Area (EEA).
+By way of example, this may happen if any of our servers are from time to time located in a country outside of the EEA or when third parties who act on our behalf transfer your personal data to countries outside the EEA.
 These countries may not have similar data protection laws to the UK.
-By submitting your personal data, you're agreeing to this transfer, storing or processing.
-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Privacy Notice.
+By submitting your personal data, you’re agreeing to this transfer, storing or processing.
+If we transfer your information outside of the EEA, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Privacy Notice.

 We will make appropriate contact with you to provide the agreed services.
 Where this includes our ongoing service we will contact you at the agreed intervals to undertake our review.
 We may also contact you in between the agreed intervals if we believe that you need to take action (e.g. if you should consider making ISA or pension contributions before tax year end) or be aware of changes in the economic situation.

 We will not contact you for marketing purposes by post, e-mail, phone or text message unless you have expressly given us your prior consent.
 You may withdraw your consent to marketing at any time and the use of your Personal Data as described in this privacy notice is not affected by whether you choose to consent to the use of Data for marketing purposes.
 You can withdraw your consent or change your marketing preferences at any time by contacting us by e-mail: firstname.lastname@example.org or post.